andytudhope/living-blue-book/source/knowledge_repo/index.md

 "And killing the Buddha means putting myself aside and taking into my heart whoever is in front of me." — Anthony Osler

 "It had to teach her to think of love as a state of grace: not the means to anything but the alpha and omega, an end in itself." — Gabriel García Márquez

+"At the bottom of the swimming pool, I watched the white winter light spangle the cloudy blue and I knew together they made God." — Maggie Nelson

+"Long and white, the road twists like a snake toward the far-off blue places, towards the bright edges of the earth." — Isabelle Eberhardt

 "If the eye of the heart is open, in each atom there will be one hundred secrets." — Farīd ud-Dīn ʿAṭṭār